Skip to main content

 The upmarket hostel, which charges nearly €100 per night, is becoming a little tourist attraction of its own.
 Perched high on the hill, the mirador is met with a powerful view, one that certainly satisfied our yearning to see the real Rio.

 What lay in front was Rio’s blatant economic and social divide.
-The favela underneath gasping for breath while the elongated resorts, business and hotels stretch neatly along the Ipanema peninsula.
+The favela underneath gasping for breath while the elongated resorts, businesses and hotels stretch neatly along the Ipanema peninsula.

 A day we certainly don’t regret and the reason why we share this with you.
 Not to urge or encourage but to give you the information and therefore the choice as to whether this lil risk is right up your narrow, shanty-shack-ridden alley.